B3tty/B3tty.github.io/Readme.md

 * [CodeJam](https://github.com/B3tty/CodeJam): Exercising on CodeJam past problems.

-## WiMLDS Brown Bag Lunches sessions
+## WiMLDS Brown Bag Lunch sessions

 These sessions are an initiative by the [WiMLDS Paris meetup group](https://www.meetup.com/Paris-Women-in-Machine-Learning-Data-Science).
 Each 3rd Thursday of the month, during lunchtime, we take the time to discuss Machine Learning and Data Science papers that we have found interesting.
 It's also a good opportunity to meet ML-passionate people in Paris.